pkudrel/web/source/getting-started.md

 ### Predefined properties

-The `NukeBuild` base class provides predefined properties according to [established best practices](https://gist.github.com/davidfowl/ed7564297c61fe9ab814):
+The `NukeBuild` base class provides predefined properties:

+- `RootDirectory`: directory where the `.nuke` file is located; usually the repository root
+- `TemporaryDirectory`: temporary directory at `/.tmp`
+- `Host`: build execution host (i.e., Console, Jenkins, TeamServices, TeamCity, ...)
+- `IsLocalBuild`/`IsServerBuild`: flag that indicates whether the build is running locally (console host) or on a server (CI host)
 - `SkippedTargets`: targets that are skipped via the `-skip` parameter
 - `InvokedTargets`: targets that are directly invoked from command-line
 - `ExecutingTargets`: targets that are part of the execution list
-- `Host`: build execution host (i.e., Console, Jenkins, TeamServices, TeamCity, ...)
-- `IsLocalBuild`/`IsServerBuild`: flag that indicates whether the build is running locally (console host) or on a server (CI host)
-- `Configuration`: either `Debug` for local builds or `Release` for server builds
-- `RootDirectory`: directory where the `.nuke` file is located; usually the repository root
-- `SolutionFile`/`SolutionDirectory`: reference to the solution file/directory defined via `.nuke`
-- `TemporaryDirectory`: temporary directory at `/.tmp`
-- `OutputDirectory`: output directory at `/output`
-- `ArtifactsDirectory`: artifacts directory at `/artifacts`
-- `SourceDirectory`: source directory at either `/src` or `/source`

 ### CLT Wrappers

 NUKE ships with a lot of wrapper APIs for command-line tools like _MSBuild_, _NuGet_, _xUnit.net_  or _OpenCover_.
-These wrapper APIs are generated from [JSON specification files](https://github.com/nuke-build/nuke/tree/develop/build/specifications), which can either be written manually, e.g. for smaller internal company tools, or converted from other sources like we do for the [Docker](https://github.com/nuke-build/docker/) and [Azure](https://github.com/nuke-build/azure/) addons.
+These wrapper APIs are generated from so-called [specification files](https://github.com/nuke-build/nuke/tree/develop/build/specifications), which can either be written manually, e.g. for smaller internal company tools, or converted from other sources like we do for the [Docker](https://github.com/nuke-build/docker/) and [Azure](https://github.com/nuke-build/azure/) addons.
 Generating code from specifications allows to provide a rich and consistent API with minimal effort.

-A call like `msbuild.exe /nologo /targets:Restore;Build /p:configuration=Release /maxCpuCount:2` can easily be constructed using the `MSBuildTasks`:
+A call like `msbuild.exe Solution.sln /nologo /targets:Restore;Build /p:configuration=Release /maxCpuCount:2` can easily be constructed using the `MSBuildTasks` with either fluent API or string interpolation.
+Whatever is preferred:

 ```csharp
 // using static Nuke.Common.Tools.MSBuild.MSBuildTasks;